slackhq/SlackTextViewController/README.md

 ![Edit Mode](Screenshots/screenshot_edit-mode.png)

 To enable edit mode, you simply need to call `[self editText:@"hello"];`, and the text input will automatically adjust to the edit mode, removing both left and right buttons, extending the view a bit higher with "Accept" and "Cancel" buttons.
-Both of this buttons are accessible under `SCKChatToolbar` for customisation.
+Both of this buttons are accessible under `SLKTextInputbar` for customisation.

 To capture the "Accept" or "Cancel" events, you must override the following methods.